SikanderGulzeb/CurrencyAPITest/README.md

 ### Executing the Tests

-You can execute the tests using either Gradle build or the command line.
+You can execute the tests using either Gradle build.

 #### Using Gradle build: